 “An amphibolic pathway is a biochemical pathway that includes both anabolic and catabolic processes.”

 Generally, cellular respiration is the biochemical process of breaking down of glucose to release energy.
 Among the carbohydrates, glucose is the common substrate for energy production.
 Other compounds used for energy production include fats and proteins.
 But energy cannot be produced directly from these substrates hence they are formerly converted into simpler forms.
 For example, fats on lysis give glycerol and fatty acids.
 Fatty acids are converted to acetyl CoA whereas glycerol is transformed into 3-phosphoglyceraldehyde (PGAL) which then enter the respiratory pathway.
-While proteins break down into amino acids by the enzyme called proteases.
+Proteins break down into amino acids by the enzyme called proteases.
 Based on the type of amino acid they will either form pyruvate or acetyl-CoA or follow the Krebs’ cycle and complete the process of respiration.

 Also Read: Kreb’s Cycle